sujay-savand/group_chat_app/README.md

 After cloning this repo in your local:

-1. cd group_chat_app
+1. On your terminal: cd group_chat
-2. python manage.py runserver
+2. Then run: python manage.py runserver
 3. Navigate to: http://localhost:8000/ and start using the group-chat application!